alexislozano/neutrino/README.md

 neutrino = "<last_version>"
 ```

-On Linux, you'll have to install webkit2gtk's development library:
+On Linux, you'll have to install webkit2gtk's development library.
+For example, in Ubuntu or Debian:
 ```
 sudo apt install -y libwebkit2gtk-4.0-dev
 ```